-Notes: The three panels in the top row show the distributions of the real price of oil in levels as shown in the top left panel of Figure 2 over the observed data period: 1973:01-2017:12, forecast evaluation period: 1998:03-2017:12, and sub-sample: 1983-87, respectively.
-The second row shows the distributions over the sub-periods: 1988-97, 1998-07 and 2008-18, respectively.
-In each case, the horizontal axis represents the real price of oil in USD and the vertical axis represents the pooled counts of observations in the respective bins.
+Figure 3.
+Distributions of the real IRAC price of oil in levels at monthly frequency over the period: 1973:01-2017:12, the forecast evaluation period: 1998:03-2017:12, and various sub-sample periods.
+The horizontal axis represents the real price of oil in USD and the vertical axis represents the pooled counts of observations in the respective bins.